prosper980/new-hell/README.md

 ./new-shell
 ```

-Contributions and corrections are higly welcome
+Contributions and collaborations are higly welcome 😌